 First exhibition of the “Group of Ten”, 1974, Cultural Association Tripoli: Invitation card (left) and Fadl Ziadé showing his paintings (right).
 Courtesy Fadl Ziadé.

-a.
-To flesh out and reconstruct some of the exhibition history and to reevaluate the role of these organisations – or of individuals working there – in the promotion of visual arts.
+The workshop aims to reconstruct some of the exhibition history of these organisations and to reevaluate their role in the promotion of visual arts.
 Were art exhibitions a priority of certain clubs or centres rather than others?
-Did they focus on certain art forms, styles or media such as abstract or conceptual art, landscape painting, or new media?
+Did they focus on certain art forms, styles or media?
 Who were the artists exhibiting there?
-Were they mainly local, and to what extent were other Arab and international artists included?

 The workshop is also interested in the conceptual frameworks associated with these cultural centres and clubs.
 Can they be categorised as alternative spaces and why?

 Who are their audiences?
 What role do these spaces play within the local art and cultural scene and what is their relation to the centre Beirut?

 While the first workshop day focuses on cultural and artistic initiatives in and from Tripoli and Antelias, the second day will have a closer look at the role of foreign cultural centres and the Goethe-Institut in particular.
 Artists, practitioners, and scholars will share their experiences and analyses with a special highlight on the Groupe des dix, an artist group from Tripoli that was founded in 1974.

 Check out the detailed programme here: Link to the programme

 On 13 September, a bus transfer from Beirut to Tripoli and back is organized.
 Departing at 9am from the Orient-Institut Beirut in Zoqaq al-Blat and arriving back to Beirut around 6pm.